-- The Oxford Canal enters Stratford-on-Avon and converges with the Grand Union Canal on the north-eastern corner at Lower Shuckburgh.
-Just inside the District boundary just north of Napton on the Hill, the canal splits again.
-The Oxford Canal then travels in a southerly direction to leave the District at Claydon.
-There are no instances of breach or overtopping on the Oxford Canal within the District. - The Grand Union Canal after splitting from the Oxford Canal travels north and back out of the District boundary at Napton Reservoirs.
-Approximately 3km further along the canal it re-enters Stratford-on-Avon District, just north of Stockton, where it travels west for approximately 5.5km, leaving Stratford-on-Avon District at Welsh Road, north-west of Southam.
-There are no instances of breach or overtopping on the Grand Union Canal within the District.
+- The Grand Union Canal after splitting from the Oxford Canal travels north and back out of the District boundary at Napton Reservoirs.
+Approximately 3km further along the canal it re-enters Stratford on Avon District, just north of Stockton, where it travels west for approximately 5.5km, leaving Stratford on Avon District at Welsh Road, north-west of Southam.
+There are no instances of breach or overtopping on the Grand Union Canal within the District. - The Stratford-upon-Avon Canal crosses into the district in the northeast near Dorridge and travels approximately 7.5km before crossing into Stratford-on-Avon District at Preston Bagot on the south-east boundary.

-Whilst there have been no instances of breach or overtopping from the canals within the Stratford-on-Avon District, the canals have the potential to interact with other watercourses in the study area, including the River Itchen, River Alne, River Avon, Shottery Brook and Racecourse Brook.
+here are no instances of breach or overtopping on the Stratford-on-Avon canal within the District.

+The canals have the potential to interact with other watercourses in the study area, including the River Avon, River and Gog Brook.
 These have the potential to become flow paths if these canals were overtopped or breached.
 Any development proposed adjacent to a canal should include a detailed assessment of how a canal breach would impact the site, as part of a site-specific Flood Risk Assessment.
 Guidance on development near canals is available from the Canal and River Trust.